enkidevs/curriculum/zapier/README.md

 name: Zapier

-description: Popular tool used for applications integration.
+description: Connect applications to automate repetitive tasks, without using any code.

 color: FF4A00